Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 2. Cyclical time

-In this understanding, everyday perceived time is cyclical.
+In this understanding, the time perceived in everyday life is cyclical.
 That is, life isn’t following a line from an arbitrary starting point to some unknown point in the future.

 Instead, time flows through specific cycles or patterns, regardless of whether these patterns are observable to the individual’s consciousness.